return/NetworkLinkIndicator/README.md

 ## NetworkLinkIndicator

-A tweak to show a banner of Apple's NetworkLinkConditioner running in the background, similar to the macOS version of the tool which shows a StatusBar item.
+A tweak to show a banner of Apple's NetworkLinkConditioner on iOS running in the background, similar to the macOS version of the tool which shows a StatusBar item.

 When switched on, this tool shows a banner whenever the NetworkLinkConditioner is switched on.
 That's it.
 This is useful for switching between profiles and you forget to turn off the conditioner when testing.